 It is my belief that music is one of the greatest gifts God has given to us humans.
 And I’m not just talking about gospel music either.
 All good music comes from the soul—be it gospel, country, classical, pop, or, yes, even metal.
 Music is the communicating of feelings.
 Songs are so often linked to times and places from our past.
 Certain songs can bring back a loved one we’ve lost years ago.
 My father visits my memories whenever I play the music of Bob Seger.
 An old girlfriend is sitting right beside me again during certain Led Zeppelin songs.

 Music tells stories.
-It expresses love and hate and anger and frustration and contentment—often within the very same rhythm.
+It expresses love and hate and anger and frustration and lust and contentment—often within the very same rhythm.
 It becomes what the listener needs it to be in any given moment.

 On October 6, 2020, the world lost one of the most gifted musicians to ever play guitar.
 Of course, I’m talking about Edward Van Halen.
 His is a particularly difficult loss to fathom for those of us old enough to recall the release of that first Van Halen album.
 1978 became that timeline between what came before and what followed.
 Van Halen changed everything—and that’s not hyperbole.

 There were plenty of creative and extraordinary guitarists before the world ever heard of Edward Van Halen.
 Jimi Hendrix changed ideas of what a guitar could be within the confines of rock music.
 Robert Johnson, Chuck Berry, Eric Clapton, Jeff Beck, Richie Blackmore, Jimmy Page, Alvin Lee, and Robin Trower—these are just a few of the genius players whose fingerprints are all over the rock music landscape.
 But everything changed upon the arrival of Van Halen’s debut album on February 10, 1978.